mridgway/github-expand-diff/README.md

+#### The features of this plugin have been added to Github natively (https://github.com/blog/1705-expanding-context-in-diffs).
+This project is no longer updated, although it should continue to work for legacy versions of Github enterprise.

 # Github Expand Diff

 A user/Greasemonkey script for Chrome and Firefox that allows you to expand the missing lines in a Github diff.